hyvnova/ezsgame/README.md

 # EZSGAME
 ezsgame is a library that aims to make the process of creating and manipulating 2D graphics or game development simple, easy, fun, and comfortable as possible for the user.

+## Notice: ezsgame development is currently on hold, and it probably won't continue.
+I'm planning on making a better library in Rust.

 ## Instalation
 ```bash
 pip install ezsgame